mafi2/mafi2.github.io/projects.md

 ### Projects
 ***
 #### Conditional Similarity Learning for Multilabel Classification of Medical Images
-Bachelor Thesis supervised by Prof. Ommer at Heidelberg University (Jan. - Jul.
+Bachelor thesis supervised by Prof. Ommer at Heidelberg University (Jan. - Jul.
 2021)

 <p style='text-align: justify;'>
-This thesis follows the idea of making a neural network learn a <b>disentangled</b> embedding space for medical images displaying lung diseases.
+This thesis follows the idea of making a neural network learn a <i>disentangled</i> embedding space for medical images displaying lung diseases.
 The embedding space is therefore divided into one subspace per disease.
 This approach increases the classification performance and enables the NN to encompass information about the similarity of different diseases. <br>
 The work on this project has been continued afterwards as a student assistant.
 The classification performance has been